faragon/libsrt/README.md

 * O(log(n)) node insert/delete/search (much faster than hash-map worst case, which is O(n) when rehashing is required).
 * O(n) sorted node enumeration (amortized O(n log(n))).
 Tree traversal provided cases: preorder, inorder, postorder.
 * O(n) unsorted node enumeration (faster than the sorted case)
+* O(n) copy: as fast as a memcpy(), instead of O(n * log(n)) of naive implementation.
+Rationale: because the Red Black Tree is implemented within a vector, using indexes for nodes, it can be copied directly, without requiring enumerating nodes on the source tree and doing N insertions in the new tree.

 Tree-specific disadvantages/limitations
 ===